 Hiking and mountain biking are popular at nearby trailheads.
 Trails include to the Nez Perce National Historic Trail, Lewis and Clark National Historic Trail and the Continental Divide National Scenic Trail.
 Snowmobiling, cross country skiing and snowshoeing are popular in the area throughout the winter.
 Obtaining the South Beaverhead National Forest Map will aid in navigating the forest's roads and trails.
 Maps are available electronically (for mobile devices) or in paper form via a computer at http://www.fs.usda.gov/bdnf.
 Maps are also available at the Dillon District Office located at 420 Barrett Street Dillon, MT 59725 (406) 683-3958.
 Office hours are Monday - Friday 7:30 - 4:30.

 The small one-room cabin sleeps four and has two bunkbeds with mattresses.
-A table and chairs, small wood burning stove and a propane cook stove are provided, as well as cooking and eating utensils, an axe, shovel, bucket, cleaning equipment and firewood.
+A table and chairs, small wood burning stove and a propane cook stove are provided, as well as cooking and eating utensils, shovel, bucket and cleaning equipment.

 The cabin has no electricity.
 Water is available for drinking during June through the end of September.
 A small sink and faucet provide water inisde the cabin.
 Please refreain from plugging up the sink drain with food scraps as there's no disposal and the drain will easily clog if not treated with respect.
 An outhouse with a vault toilet is provided.
 The cabin has s small oven stovetop.
 Renters must remember to light all three of the pilots, two on the stovetop and one at the rear bottom of the oven.
 FAILURE TO LIGHT THE REAR BOTTOM OVEN PILOT - has resulted in renters leaking propane into the cabin.